Lumavate-Team/documentation/docs/6-CLI.rst

 Help
 ++++

-Describes and lists the possible sub-commands for any command.
+Describes and lists the possible subcommands for any command.
 This can be done by running any command without passing in any options or by passing in the ``--help`` flag.

 example:

 .. code-block:: bash

+    $ luma

     $ luma --help

     $ luma ls --help